cisco-intersight/os-discovery-tool-linux/README.md

 **System Requirements:**
 Redhat Enterprise Linux, Ubuntu, Rocky Linux, Oracle Linux, SuSE Linux

-**Host Software Requirements:**
+**Host Software Requirements:** `modinfo`, `lspci`, `lshw`, `ipmitool`

-modinfo, lspci, lshw

-Command to install Software Requirements on Rocky Linux and Oracle Linux: `yum install pciutils`
+#### Command to install Software Requirements:

+Redhat, Rocky and Oracle Linux: `yum install ipmitool pciutils`

+Ubuntu: `apt install ipmitool`

-Command to install Software Requirements on SuSE Linux: `zypper install lshw`
+SuSE Linux: `zypper install ipmitool lshw`

-Note: Operating System details will be collected even without Host Software Requirements.

-**Supported GPU:** Nvidia, AMD

-make sure **nvidia-smi, amd-smi** commands are installed and available for GPU support.
+Note: `ipmitool` is required, while the other utilities are optional.
+However, if the optional utilities are not installed, only Operating System information will be collected and sent to intersight.

 ## Usage